What are keywords?

 - Explanation of key concepts: The rest of the words in the sentence: "how", "does", "effect" and "for" are not specific to what the topic is about.
 The entire phrase "Access to healthcare" means the ability of people to get medical services, in this case the entire phrase is important to the topic.

 - Step 2: Brainstorm and write down keywords for each of your topic concepts.
+You should include:

 - Related/similar terms

-- Spelling variations
+- Spelling variation

 - Spell out acronyms